 What are Oligosaccharides?

-Oligosaccharides are a fiber carbohydrate (your body does not absorb them) found in certain fruits and vegetables.
+Oligosaccharides are fiber carbohydrates (your body does not absorb them) found in certain fruits and vegetables.

 Oligosaccharides have no impact on blood glucose and are beneficial in harvesting good bacteria in your digestive system.